The County Court is the principal trial court in Victoria, sitting above the Magistrates’ Court and below the Supreme Court.

 For more information, visit the County Court circuit page.

 Established in 2008, the County Koori Court encourages more participation from the Victorian Aboriginal and Torres Strait Islander communities in the Court's sentencing process.
 This is achieved with the help of Aboriginal Elders and other Respected Persons.
 The County Koori Court respects Koori culture and uses less formal processes than the mainstream County Court.
-It sits in Melbourne, the Latrobe Valley and Mildura.
+It sits in Melbourne, the Latrobe Valley, Mildura, Shepparton and Warrnambool.

 For more information, visit the County Koori Court page.